David Kerr (Iowa politician)

-David Kerr (born July 16, 1948) is an American politician in the state of Iowa.
+David Kerr (born July 16, 1948) is an American former politician in the state of Iowa.
 He was elected to the Iowa House of Representatives in 2016.

 Kerr was elected from Iowa House District 88, which includes all of Louisa County, most of Des Moines County, and northern and western Muscatine County.

 While in the Iowa legislature, Kerr has been behind budgets that do not increase funding for Iowa public universities.
 Kerr's 2022 budget proposal allocated nearly $20 million less than the state gave to public universities in 1999 (not adjusted for inflation).
 Kerr defended the budget as "very adequate" in 2021.

 Kerr decided not to seek reelection in 2022 to a fourth term.